vicsnet/Insurance/ReadME.md

 ii.
 An unannounced halting of withdrawal on the custodian platform that exceeds more than 90 days.

 iii.
 A sudden declare of bankrupcy by the custodian that make no prior announcement for users to withdraw their assets, and did not make any announcement to refund users at any time in the future.

+for complete infomation on custody cover, see 'Custody cover' in products section below.

+2. Stablecoin depeg cover